aqlaboratory/openfold/README.md

 ## Citing this work

-For now, cite OpenFold using its DOI:
+For now, cite OpenFold as follows:

 ```bibtex
 @software{Ahdritz_OpenFold_2021,